Contents of this chapter

 By the 2010 decade, the terms AI and machine learning described a layered approach to algorithms and data processing that conjured up computing miracles apparent to all: voice recognition, chatbots, image and face recognition, improved recommendation systems, and so on.
 Controversies grew up on the heels of each advance.
 This section explains how knowledgeable computer activists took on those controversies.

 Technical guides to AI, more than technical manuals in most disciplines, must address ethical issues, especially the risks of bias.
 Most jurisdictions outlaw bias against what are called “protected classes” of people.
 Excluding a protected class—women, or people of color, or gays—can be considered an error.
 But this error occupies a different level from the simple miscalculations that are so common in AI, such as using statistical models that are inappropriate for the shape of one’s data.
-This is because the latter, garden-variety errors analyze future data poorly, so they are usually discovered and disappoint the organizations using them.
-But biased model may analyze future data extremely well and be judged accurate according to the goals of the organization—but only because the model is based on past criteria, which might well be biased against one or more protected groups.
+This is because the latter, garden-variety errors analyze future data poorly, so they are usually discovered and labeled as disappointments by the organizations using them.
+But a biased model may analyze future data extremely well and be judged accurate according to the goals of the organization—but only because the model is based on past criteria, which might well be biased against one or more protected groups.

 Another way to put this: managers and staff are blind to their own bias, and their AI models may reinforce this blindness.
 Biased AI may allow an organization to choose convicted prisoners or other people in a manner that is very satisfactory to management, because it’s just as biased as the people who previously made such decisions.
 (Of course, organizations hardly ever admit to basing decisions on an AI model, they call the model simple “input” to a decision that ultimately is under the control of a responsible person.)